How Data Analytics Can Refine Fashion Fulfilment Operations

 By Sebastian Titze

-Through data analytics tools, distribution centres for fashion products can uncover the effectiveness of their handling systems.
-We explore why data analytics is important to fashion fulfilment and how fashion companies can use their data to improve their processes and operations management.
+Through a fashion analytics solution, distribution centres for fashion products can uncover the effectiveness of their handling systems.
+In this article, we explore why data analytics is important to fashion fulfilment and how fashion companies can use their data to improve their processes and operations management.

-What are we actually talking about when we refer to data analytics for a fashion logistics house?
+What are we actually talking about when we refer to data analytics or a fashion analytics solution for fashion logistics companies or ?
 We’re referring to the process of collecting the immense amount of information that a fashion distribution centre generates – through its operators and its equipment – and storing it as data.

 The data collected during a centre’s fulfilment processes normally relates to either its operations or its equipment: